exhuma/closure-easing/README.rst

-Repository for my utility code for the google-closure library.
+Easing functions for the google-closure library.

 Demo
 ====